tidzvl/Path-Of-Building-Support/README.md

 - Per item, we have the "Base Name" first, Quality and normal base mod can be skipped.
 It place in <ul> first
 - At modified, the Implict mod place in the second <ul> with color is **#88f**.
 - The explict and crafting mod place in the third <ul>.

+### Update Use Api

+- The api can use in extension developer console, but the console of current web is not available.
+- I think i can use dev console to fetch api and code the mes to return backend.